 The various medicinal properties of spearmint essential oil can be found below.

-The relaxing properties of Essential Oil of Spearmint induce relaxation in the intestines and muscles of the abdominal region, thereby helping the gases formed in stomach and intestines to pass out of the body naturally.
-This provides relief from many health concerns, including uneasiness and restlessness, insomnia, headaches, stomachaches, indigestion, loss of appetite, chest pain, vomiting, cramps and other related symptoms.
+The relaxing properties of spearmint oil help relax the intestines and muscles of the abdominal region, thereby allowing the gases formed in the stomach and the intestines to pass out of the body naturally.
+This provides relief from many health concerns, including uneasiness and restlessness, insomnia, headaches, stomach aches, indigestion, loss of appetite, chest pain, vomiting, cramps and other related symptoms.

 The function of a restorative is to restore health and maintain proper functioning of all the organ systems operating in the body.
 A restorative also helps to repair the damage done to the body and aid in the recovery from injuries and wounds.
 It also helps people to regain strength after long bouts of illness.

-The Essential Oil of Spearmint can help treat asthma and congestion due to its decongestant properties.
-It also relieves fevers, excess flatulence, constipation, sinusitis, acne, gum and teeth problems, migraines, stress and depression.
+The Essential Oil of Spearmint can help treat asthma and congestion due to its properties.
+It also relieves fevers, excess flatulence, constipation, sinusitis, acne, gum and teeth problems, migraines, stress, and depression.
 Being far lower in menthol content, it can be safely given to children to relieve their various ailments.